 - Check out our primer on the history of Cartagena or out more detailed comprehensive history of Cartagena.

-- Check out the following books: The Fortifications of Cartagena de Indias: Strategy & History covering the city’s colonial military history (available in English and Spanish on Amazon) and Breve Historia de Cartagena (only available in English on Amazon).
+- Check out the following books: The Fortifications of Cartagena de Indias: Strategy & History covering the city’s colonial military history (available in English and Spanish) and Breve Historia de Cartagena (only available in English on Amazon).
 They can also both be picked up at local book stores.